-The application deadline was June 15, 2020.
-Please check back spring 2021 to apply for the 2021-2022 school year.
-Feel free to email us with any questions or concerns, email@example.com
+Click HERE for the YCSP Application for the 2021-2022 school year.
+The application deadline is June 15, 2021.
+Feel free to email us with any questions or concerns, email@example.com.

 Aiden LenoxAiden Lenox has been a member of YCSP since 2019.
 He is a junior at Walnut Hills High School.
 He is the president and founder of the We Dine Together club, which promotes inclusivity during lunchtime.
 He is also the founder of Kind is the New Cool to promote kindness throughout Cincinnati schools.
 He likes biking, hiking, outdoor activities, music, NASCAR, and photography.
 Aiden is eager about promoting kindness and mental health awareness throughout Cincinnati.

 What is your favorite part of YCSP?
 My favorite part of YCSP (despite it being virtual this year) is being involved with a group of like-minded people who all are passionate about mental health.
 I believe everyone in the group brings something unique to the table and I love interacting with everyone and hearing various ideas/thoughts I may not have come up with myself.